+- Communications

 - Community Service

-- Professional Development
+- Employee Engagement

 - Employee of the Quarter

+- Incident Preparedness

 - Social Committee

-The Executive Director shall make the initial appointment of the necessary number of committee members and shall make subsequent appointments to the committees on an annual basis.
-Employees may serve on multiple committees.
-All standing committee activities may be partially funded through the Social Activities Fund if the activity meets the criteria established in MCCB Board Policy No. 3.7 (4) Activities Fund.
+The Executive Director shall make the initial appointment of the necessary number of committee members.
+Employees may serve on multiple committees and may begin committee service upon hiring.
+All standing committee activities may be partially funded through the Social Activities Fund.
+All monies used in support of committee activities require a majority vote from the corresponding committee.